 - Internal peer review of the science on which policy recommendations would be based;

-- Structured conversations between the applicant, IPL-affiliated faculty, and the IPL’s Senior Policy Advisor about the scope of the proposed outreach, how the IPL might assist in outreach efforts, and the commitment that will be involved for faculty members;
+- Structured conversations between the applicant, Policy Lab affiliated faculty and Senior Policy Advisor about the scope of the proposed outreach, how the Policy Lab might assist in outreach efforts, and the commitment that will be involved for faculty members;

 - Input from MIT’s Washington Office about proposals dealing with the U.S. federal government; and